Measuring Fabry-Perot fringes#

 the “View in a new window” entry in the “View” menu (or the button in

 the toolbar).
-This is useful to compare side by side images or signals.
+This is useful to compare images or signals side by side, and allows

 The image is displayed in the main window, together with the annotations.#